 Review by Frank Plowright

 Anyone wanting to produce a confessional autobiographical piece, if exaggerated for satirical purposes, could surely make no better opening statement of intent than a full page of the author sitting naked on the pot.
 It indicates nothing is concealed, and if that comes across as unnecessarily crude, you’re not going to want to venture further.
-Airboy is one debauched graphic novel.
+Airboy is one debauched, post-modern, semi-autobiographical graphic novel.

 James Robinson’s greatest acclaim has come from work on superheroes, most effectively supplying a reverential modern view of characters whose origins lie long in the past.
 Image Comics believe he’s the man to relaunch Airboy, a World War II character for whom he has no affinity and for whom he struggles to find an approach.
 This is all established in the opening autobiographical section, where the fictional Robinson’s solution is to bring artist Greg Hinkle to San Francisco in the hope that batting ideas back and forth will provide a viable Airboy story.
 Let’s just say, it doesn’t go to plan.

 Part of that is because after a pretty intense night of substance abuse and casual sex, Airboy manifests in the motel room, and from that point Robinson’s story becomes one of contrasting the attitudes of the early 21st century with those of the 1940s.
 A condescending attitude to the simple morals of 1940s prevails today, and at the point where it looks as if Robinson’s lost the plot he pulls it back again by ensuring there’s a reciprocal immersion for the present day writer and artist, ensuring they’re faced with ethical dilemmas of that era.